Auction News

 Tolkien’s work has been chased by collectors since he first created the fantasy worlds of Middle Earth in the 1930s, and the film adaptations of the 2000s added a new attraction to his work, and a new dimension for collectors.

-The Tolkien universe now extends beyond the author’s own works and into the streaming world with the current Rings of Power series currently a major Amazon property.
-That can only add allure and value to the originating works in their most undiluted form, as this sale seems to show.
+The Tolkien universe now extends beyond the author’s own works and into the streaming world, with the current Rings of Power series now a major Amazon property.
+That can only add allure and value to the original works in their most undiluted form, as this sale shows.

 Just Collecting